tdykstra/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-9/includes/hybrid-cache.md

 }
 ```

+We provide a concrete implementation of the `HybridCache` abstract class via dependency injection, but it's intended that developers can provide custom implementations of the API.
 The `HybridCache` implementation deals with everything related to caching, including concurrent operation handling.
-The `cancel` token here represents the combined cancellation of *all* concurrent callers&mdash;not just the cancellation of the caller we can see (`token`).
-High throughput scenarios, can be further
+The `cancel` token here represents the combined cancellation of *all* concurrent callers&mdash;not just the cancellation of the caller we can see (that is, `token`).

-optimized by using the `TState` pattern, to avoid some overhead from "captured" variables and per-instance callbacks:
+High throughput scenarios can be further optimized by using the `TState` pattern, to avoid some overhead from "captured" variables and per-instance callbacks:

 ```cs
 public class SomeService(HybridCache cache)